pyrocko/grond/docs/source/documentation/index.rst

 **Seismic Waveforms Data:**

 Required input files are:
-	- waveform data (.seed or .mseed format)
+	- waveform data (.mseed format or other formats supported by ``pyrocko``)
-	- response functions (.xml format)
+	- response functions (StationXML format)

-To download waveform data and instrument response information, you may follow this link: ``downloadwave`` For significant earthquake, you can assemble your dataset from the global seismic network using ``pyrocko`` functions.
+To download waveform data and instrument response information, you may follow this link: ``download wave`` For significant earthquake, you can assemble your dataset from the global seismic network using ``pyrocko`` functions.

 **InSAR Data:**